wyzant-dev/siteleaftest/_posts/2015-10-21-5_scariest_subjects_of_2015_infographic.markdown

 ### 2. Find a Tutor

-WyzAnt can help you find the ideal tutor for your elementary, middle and high school student today - with over 85,000 local tutors covering more than 200 subjects, it’s easy to find the tutor that’s right for you.
+Wyzant can help you find the ideal tutor for your elementary, middle and high school student today - with over 85,000 local tutors covering more than 200 subjects, it’s easy to find the tutor that’s right for you.
 [Find a local tutor today](http://www.wyzant.com/).